These Can't-Miss Red Front Doors Will Make Neighbors Stop and Stare

 In general, different shades of the color red are made by adjusting the amounts of white and black as well as by varying the intensities of base shades.
 For example, a deep, rich burgundy has much more black in its appearance than a soft pastel shade of red.
 On the home above, a muted shade of red incorporates more white for a soft salmon appearance that complements crisp white trim and architectural details.

 Whatever your home's architectural style, red can serve to complement that design and establish a mood that's apparent from the street.
 A deep, rich red, for example, creates feelings that are soothing and solid.
 On the other hand, a brighter, more electric hue will convey much more energy and excitement.
 Decide on the vibe you want your exterior to emit and select a red paint color that provokes that feeling in you.

 Match Your Red Front Door with Your Home Color and Style

-For example, a dark-color brick on the exterior might need the pop of a lighter and brighter red door in order to draw attention to the front entryway.
+A red front door can serve to complement or contrast with the rest of your home's exterior, as well as provide accent to its particular style.
+For example, a dark-colored siding or brick on the exterior might need the pop of a brighter red door in order to draw attention to the front entryway.
 A lighter shade of siding might benefit from a darker hue of red on the front door.
-Both choices will help draw attention to the door and offer pleasing contrast.
+Both choices will help draw attention to the door and offer an attractive contrast.